Skip to content

 Published analysis of Reform council pledge breaches on 12 May

-UK Local Elections 2026: Mentioned in: Nine of 14 raise tax, eight drop climate- Is The Canary a reliable news source?
+UK Local Elections 2026: Mentioned in: Nine of 14 raise tax, eight drop climate

-- The Canary is an explicitly left-wing advocacy outlet.
+The Canary is an explicitly Left-wing advocacy outlet.
 It has faced criticism from press-standards bodies and is not a member of IPSO.
 Its accuracy record is contested; individual articles should be checked against primary sources.

 Background

-The Canary launched in November 2015 as an independent left-wing online publication.
+The Canary launched in November 2015 as an independent Left-wing online publication.
 It was founded by Kerry-Anne Mendoza and explicitly positions itself as a counterweight to what it describes as a right-biased mainstream media.
-Its coverage focuses on the Labour Party and the trade-union movement from a perspective broadly aligned with the Corbyn-era left; it supported Jeremy Corbyn's leadership (2015-2020) and has been critical of Keir Starmer's leadership direction.
+Its coverage focuses on the Labour Party and the trade-union movement from a perspective broadly aligned with the Corbyn-era Left; it supported Jeremy Corbyn's leadership (2015-2020) and has been critical of Keir Starmer's leadership direction.
 The Canary's editorial approach combines reporting with political advocacy, and it has faced criticism from press-standards bodies and mainstream journalists for accuracy and sourcing standards; it is not a member of IPSO (the Independent Press Standards Organisation).
 In the U#8 briefing, The Canary was cited as the outlet that published the analysis — jointly with LSE Grantham Research Institute — of Reform council climate-language removals.